Genevieve (album)

 Genevieve is the second album released by the black metal band Velvet Cacoon.

 Release history

 CD version released by Full Moon Productions in 2004.

 LP version released by Southern Lord in June 2007 with a jacket made of velvet with the logo in silver foil.
 Limited to 1500 copies, 500 being marble-purple.

+There is some controversy concerning copyrights as the track Bete Noir seems to be a pitched down version of the track "Soham" by Mathias Grassow.

 Track listing

 All songs written by Velvet Cacoon.